moorea/SwitchWatch/README.md

 ## Contribute

 I'd love for you to make a contribution if you think you can make it more useful for your purposes, check the ``LICENSE`` file for more info.

+Note: This codebase is mostly a playground.
+This isn't particularly high-quality code.

 ## Meta